Skip to navigation

 India: Bhopal

-Wednesday 25th March was one of those days that make you want to throw in the towel and bury your head under the pillow.
-I was trying to get from Mandu to Indore in time to catch the train to Bhopal, where I could buy a ticket to Gorakhpur, just south of Nepal, but almost everything that could go wrong went wrong.
+Wednesday was one of those days that makes you want to throw in the towel and bury your head under the pillow.
+I was trying to get from Mandu to Indore in time to catch the train to Bhopal, where I could buy an onward ticket to Gorakhpur, just south of Nepal, but almost everything that could go wrong went wrong.

 Union Carbide

 Anyway, back to Bhopal.
-After spending the morning visiting nearby Sanchi, eating some more wonderful food and discovering a branch of the Indian Coffee House, a wonderful chain that does simply divine masala dosa for brekkie as well as the best coffee I've had in India, I spent Friday 27th killing time, waiting for the train and exploring Bhopal.
+After spending the morning visiting nearby Sanchi, eating some more wonderful food and discovering a branch of the Indian Coffee House, a wonderful chain that does simply divine masala dosa for breakfast as well as the best coffee I've had in India, I spent the rest of the day exploring Bhopal while waiting for the train.
 Before arriving in Bhopal I'd thought the name sounded familiar, but I couldn't place it until my guidebook reminded me of one of the most tragic stories in the history of India.

 Bumpy Ride North